 - Pour the batter into the prepared pan, even out the batter and give the pan a few thwacks on the counter to remove any air bubbles.

-- Bake the blackberry lemon batter for 50-55 minutes until the top has started to brown and a toothpick inserted into the center comes out clean.
+- Bake the blackberry lemon batter for 50 to 60 minutes until the top has started to brown and a toothpick inserted into the center comes out clean.
+If the top is browning too quickly, cover it lightly with foil.

 - Cool in the pan for 10 minutes, and then invert and transfer to a cooling rack.

-- While the batter is baking, prepare the lemon syrup by combining the lemon juice and sugar in a small saucepan.1/4 cup lemon juice, 1/4 cup (50g/1.8oz) granulated sugar
+- While the batter is baking, prepare the lemon syrup by combining the lemon juice and sugar in a small saucepan.¼ cup lemon juice, ¼ cup (50 grams or 1.8 ounces) granulated sugar

-- Bring the syrup to boil over medium-high heat and stir until all of the sugar has dissolved.
+- Heat the syrup over medium-high heat and stir until all of the sugar has dissolved.

 - Turn off the heat and let cool.